graphsignal/graphsignal-python/README.md

 [![Status](https://img.shields.io/uptimerobot/status/m787882560-d6b932eb0068e8e4ade7f40c?label=SaaS%20status)](https://stats.uptimerobot.com/gMBNpCqqqJ)

 Graphsignal is a machine learning profiler.
-It helps data scientists and ML engineers make model training and inference faster and more efficient.
+It helps data scientists and ML engineers make model inference faster and more efficient.
 It is built for real-world use cases and allows ML practitioners to:

-* Optimize training and inference by benchmarking speed, analyzing execution trace, operation-level statistics and compute utilization.
+* Optimize inference by benchmarking speed, analyzing execution trace, operation-level statistics and compute utilization.
 * Start profiling scripts and notebooks automatically by adding a few lines of code.
 * Use the profiler in local, remote or cloud environment without installing any additional software or opening inbound ports.
 * Keep data private; no code or data is sent to Graphsignal cloud, only run statistics and metadata.